 This old military fort opened in 1861.
 At the fort, you can walk around the barracks that now serve as a small museum, see videos on the history of the fort and get some of the most amazing pictures of the Golden Gate Bridge.

-Fort Point is open Friday, Saturday and Sunday from 10am to 5pm in the winter and Thursday through Tuesday in the summer.
+Fort Point is open Friday, Saturday and Sunday from 10am to 5pm.
 It's free to visit.

 To get there, walk down the stairs (about a quarter of a mile) or walk down Marina Drive and then through Crissy Field (about a mile).
 You will see signs along the way, however, ask for directions at the Golden Gate Bridge Visitors Center before setting off to ensure you head in the right direction.